This post was originally published in April 2019 and has been updated.

 - Personal-size pizzas mean everyone can build their own.

-- Taco meat can be made ahead of time, so you can enjoy these pizzas in a matter of minutes.
+- Taco meat can be made beforehand, so you can enjoy these pizzas in minutes.

 Ingredients